NicholasLYang/uptointerpretation/content/posts/post-clean-code.md

 On the flip side, because of Rust's borrow checker, it's sometimes a lot easier to just write things in a longer, less abstracted manner.
 Otherwise I tend to end up in lifetime soup, or worse, closure types soup.
 Or the code doesn't even work.

-Also stuff like Visitor patterns can be implemented with an enum and pattern matching.
-At worst you may need a trait implementation but usually that's overkill.
-Often times these patterns were created to get around limitations like lack of pattern matching or first class functions.
+That's not a good thing, but it does have an inevitable effect on my code.

+There's also a lot of code that just feels like a workaround or unnecessarily defensive due to the constraints of the language.
+Visitor patterns can become enums and pattern matching.
+Strategy patterns can be closures or enums.
+Booleans don't have to be prefixed with `is-` if you have type checking.

 4. It's just fashion.